ginkgo/micropolis/README.md

 - **Surface patches are diced at a fixed rate**
     This can lead to wasteful overtessellation

 - **Surface cracks are not handled**
     This can result in holes between surface patches.

 - **Micropolygons are always flat-shaded**
-    Gouraud shading would result in fewer artifacts and most production renderers use it, but I don't really know how to calculate the vertex- normal of displaced vertices in an elegant way.
-This is especially problematic at the borders of a surface.
+    Gouraud shading would result in fewer artifacts and most production renderers use it.

 - **No Multisampling or stochastic rasterization is supported**

-Further limitations are

 - **Surface shader and displacement are hard-coded in the OpenCL kernel**

-- **Only a Bezier surface meshes are supported**
-- **Only one object can be rendered at a time and only moved along the Z axis**
+These problems may be fixed in the future.
+The first three issues will probably be solved by using DiagSplit and decoupled shading.

 ## REFERENCES